-The understanding of the expressive information is still vague.
+Expressive information level The understanding of the expressive information is still vague.
 While its importance is generally acknowledged, the basic constituents are less clear.
 Often the simple range expressive-inexpressive is used.
-The most frequently used paradigms, for representing emotions in music performance modelling, are the basic emotions and the dimensional approach (e.g. valence-arousal space), see section 3.10.
-The dimensional approach was also used with success for other kinds of expressive intentions (see e.g. sect.
-3.9.
-In this field too, more research and experimental insight will be very fruitful.
-On the other hand continuous measurements of subject reactions during a performance, recently used in psychological research, may provide useful data and parameters for performance research.
+The most frequently used paradigms, for representing emotions in music performance modelling, are the categorical and the dimensional approach (e.g. valence-arousal space), see section 7.8.
+In the categorical approach, affect semantics in music has be studied by allowing a large number of listeners to use adjectives (either on a completely free basis, or taken from an elaborate list) to specify the affective content of musical excerpts.
+Afterwards, the data is analysed and clustered into categories.
+In this case expression information is represented by label indicating the expression category and eventually a number or adjective indicating the degree of that expression.